I am a PhD student at the Computer Science and Artificial Intelligence Lab at MIT co-advised by Jacob Andreas and Josh Tenenbaum.

-Reverie Labs is rethinking early-stage drug discovery using machine learning.
-At Reverie, I'm helping to develop best-in-class models for virtual screening and lead optimization of pre-clinical cancer therapeutics.
+Reverie Labs is pioneering new technology to develop next-generation cancer therapies.
+As one of Reverie's first engineers, I developed molecular machine learning models for virtual screening and lead optimization of pre-clinical cancer therapeutics.

 I concentrated in Computer Science with a focus in Mind, Brain, and Behavior, a highly interdisciplinary program of study that draws on ideas and methods from computer science, cognitive science, neuroscience, psychology, linguistics, and philosophy.

 I interned at Google AI / Google Brain during summer 2017 and 2018.
 In 2017, I worked on the AI Perception team, applying deep learning to the problem of multilingual character recognition.
 In 2018, I worked on the Tensorflow team within Google Brain, democratizing machine learning and deploying Tensorflow models across a wide range of Google products as part of the company's AI-first strategy.